DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 dosomething.org/us/refer-friends
 ```

 The Alpha Referral Page provides the link to the Beta Referral Page, which is what the user should share with their friends.
-The Beta Referral Page link will contain the current user's Northstar ID as a `referrer_user_id` query parameter.
+The Beta Referral Page link will contain the current user's Northstar ID as a `user_id` query parameter.

 ![Alpha Referral Page Example](../../.gitbook/assets/alpha-referral-page.png)

 ### Beta Referral Page

 ```
-dosomething.org/join?referrer_user_id=55767609a59dbf3c7a8b4571
+dosomething.org/join?user_id=55767609a59dbf3c7a8b4571
 ```

-The Beta Referral Page links to campaigns that the beta should join, in order to receive the reward along with the alpha.
-The campaign link will contain the same `referrer_user_id` query parameter, which gets used by Northstar to set the `source_detail` of any beta user registrations.
+The Beta Referral Page links to campaigns that the beta should join, in order to receive the reward along with the alpha (which is passed by the `user_id` query parameter).

+The campaign link will include the alpha's user ID as a `referrer_user_id` query parameter, which is used as the Northstar User `source_detail` when a beta registers as a new user, e.g. `https://www.dosomething.org/us/campaigns/teens-jeans?referrer_user_id=5547be89469c64ec7d8b518d`

 ![Beta Referral Page Example](../../.gitbook/assets/beta-referral-page.png)